 Lemons bolster the immune system — it’s probably the best-known benefit of lemons, but it’s still worth discussing.
 The high concentration of ascorbic acid, otherwise known as vitamin C, found in lemons is an essential component of a healthy, functioning immune system.
 Not only that, lemons are high in potassium, which protects your brain and nerves from cellular damage.
 Lemons also contain saponins, which have antimicrobial properties that fight off cold and flu viruses.

-Lemons discourage the excessive production of mucus in your body, and make it easier to break down, meaning you’re less likely to get all gunked up and beset by coughing fits.
-The anti-inflammatory properties of the vitamin C in lemon also encourage strong respiratory health and discourage respiratory conditions like asthma.
+Lemons discourage the excessive production of mucus in your body and make it easier to break down, meaning you’re less likely to get all gunked up and beset by coughing fits.
+The anti-inflammatory properties of vitamin C in lemon also encourage strong respiratory health and discourage respiratory conditions like asthma.

 2. Lemons restore a healthy internal pH

 Sure, lemons contain loads of citric and ascorbic acid, meaning they’re acidic before you eat them, but once you swallow that lemon water or pulp, these acids are broken down.
 The combination of minerals contained within that yellow goodness is released into your digestive system, thereby alkalizing your blood.

 What’s the significance of all this pH mumbo jumbo?
 Well, it turns out that most common diseases occur in an acidic environment.
 The more acidic your blood is, the more susceptible you are to disease or sickness.
 Consuming lemon on a regular basis can, therefore, lower your risk of developing a disease or health condition.